sherlockliang888/COVID-19-World-Vaccination-Progress/README.md

 # COVID-19-World-Vaccination-Progress
 kaggle data

+Limitation:
+This project only has a size of 2000+, plus some columns have missing values up to 60%.
+Therefore, we need to be very careful regarding these.

 Context

 Data is collected daily from Our World in Data GitHub repository for covid-19, merged and uploaded.